solana-foundation/developer-content/content/guides/dapps/cash-app.md

 but it's specifically tailored for mobile development.
 Styles are defined using JavaScript objects, which enables dynamic generation of styles by leveraging JavaScript's capabilities.
-To achieve a design that mimics the look and feel of cash app, we'll create a StyleSheet Object that will be use throughout this dApp.
+To achieve a design that mimics the look and feel of Cash App, we'll create a StyleSheet Object that will be use throughout this dApp.
 This style sheet will feature a monochrome grayscale color palette, bold text, and rounded shapes.